 - Install malware: To infect or generate revenue from adware

-- Phishing: Attempt to gain personal data, login credentials or emails
+- Phishing: Development of malicious sites that look like popular websites that attempt to gain personal data, login credentials or emails

 Cybersquatting is another form of domain squatting.
 In this case, a person buys a domain name of a popular site or brand with the aim of selling it back to the owner of the real site or brand.